makerdao/community/governance/polls/Inclusion Poll - Staking Rewards (MIP49) - May 10, 2021.md

 *This MIP covers the creation of a Staking Rewards process for MKR token holders, designed to distribute DAI as a percentage of protocol profits.
 MIP49 would entitle MKR holders to a share of this percentage based on the weight of their MKR staked in the Governance Contract.
 The implementation method is intentionally left open so that the protocol can adopt a more efficient method of distributing rewards, should one be developed.*

+The full text of MIP49 can be read [here](https://mips.makerdao.com/mips/details/MIP49).

 Please review the discussion [thread](https://forum.makerdao.com/t/mip49-staking-rewards/6331) to inform your position on this proposal before voting.
 It was also mentioned and possibly discussed on the [Governance and Risk call](https://forum.makerdao.com/t/agenda-discussion-scientific-governance-and-risk-140-thursday-may-6-17-00-utc/7792) on May 6, 2021.

 ## Outcomes